Rocket Launch Viewing Guide for Cape Canaveral

 What does it mean when you write "no direct launch pad view"?

 No direct launch pad view means that the launch pad itself, on the horizon, is obstructed by trees or something else.
 And so when the launch takes place, you cannot get that great classic photo of the rocket lifting off from the pad with the pad and horizon in it.
-Instead, you will see the rocket as soon as it clears the trees or other obstruciton, within a few seconds of launching.
+Instead, you will see the rocket as soon as it clears the trees or other obstruction, within a few seconds of launching.
 For photos, it means you can only get a closeup shot of the rocket and sky behind it, or perhaps an undesirable foreground object.

 What about Exploration Tower?